Using Deferred Taxes To Increase Investment Returns

 Deferred Taxes Can Make It More Advantageous to Hold an Overvalued Asset Than to Swap It for an Undervalued Asset

 This is one of the major reasons you don't see wealthy people or successful portfolio managers selling positions just to shift into a stock that might be a little bit of a better deal.

 Now imagine Coca-Cola trades at only 17x earnings with the same projected growth rate and dividend payout.
-That is an earnings yield of 5.88%, which is 17.6% more than PepsiCo is offering in relative terms, 0.88% more in absolute terms.
+That is an earnings yield of 5.88 percent, which is 17.6 percent more than PepsiCo is offering in relative terms, 0.88 percent more in absolute terms.
 If your entire $1,000,000 were invested in Coke, your share of the net profits would be $58,800.
 An extra $8,800 in underlying earnings is not insignificant.

 How could such a thing happen?
 The loss of capital when you triggered the deferred capital gains tax meant that less money was employed for you.
 In this scenario, it was enough of a hit that it exceeded the benefit of the higher earnings yield on the cheaper stock.
 Hence the moral of the story: Once you are established and somewhat wealthy, having built your portfolio with diligence and care for a while, flitting between company to company in a taxable account can be a costly undertaking that handicaps your after-tax results.